mathislucka/a11y-datepicker/README.md

 It does not have any external dependencies.

-It should natively support IE11 (no babel neede).
+It should natively support IE11 (no babel needed).

 It should fall back to HTML native date input on mobile.